 On May 29, 2020, a fuel storage reservoir failed at a power plant outside Russia’s northernmost city of Norilsk.
-This caused leaking of more than ten thousand tonnes of oil contaminating the Ambarnaya river.
-The river flows into lake Pyasino and its surrounding subsoil.
+This failure caused the leaking of more than ten thousand tons of oil, contaminating the Ambarnaya river.
+Contaminated river water then flowed into lake Pyasino and its surrounding subsoil.
+The BBC has reported extensively on it here.